alirezakazemipour/alirezakazemipour.github.io/_posts/2025-09-8-lstofunknwn.md

 # Mentioned in RLC 2025
 - Bounded rationality
 - $\pi: (O, A)^* \to A$
-- Moments of a random variable
-- We have a Bellman operator for the second moment (Tamar 2013)
-- Non-parametric bandits: Arms' distribution can be multi modal, not conforming to a single parameter exponential family.
+- - Non-parametric bandits: Arms' distribution can be multi modal, not conforming to a single parameter exponential family.
 - Thomson Sampling only works for parameteric bandits.
 - Statistical bootstrap (ET94)
 - Pure exploration